bmaltais/kohya_ss/README.md

 ## Change History

+* 2023/03/19 (v21.3.0)
+    - Add a function to load training config with `.toml` to each training script.
+Thanks to Linaqruf for this great contribution!
+        - Specify `.toml` file with `--config_file`. `.toml` file has `key=value` entries.
+Keys are same as command line options.
+See [#241](https://github.com/kohya-ss/sd-scripts/pull/241) for details.
+        - All sub-sections are combined to a single dictionary (the section names are ignored.)
+        - Omitted arguments are the default values for command line arguments.
+        - Command line args override the arguments in `.toml`.
+        - With `--output_config` option, you can output current command line options  to the `.toml` specified with`--config_file`.
+Please use as a template.
+    - Add `--lr_scheduler_type` and `--lr_scheduler_args` arguments for custom LR scheduler to each training script.
+Thanks to Isotr0py! [#271](https://github.com/kohya-ss/sd-scripts/pull/271)
+        - Same as the optimizer.
+    - Add sample image generation with weight and no length limit.
+Thanks to mio2333! [#288](https://github.com/kohya-ss/sd-scripts/pull/288)
+        - `( )`, `(xxxx:1.2)` and `[ ]` can be used.
+    - Fix exception on training model in diffusers format with `train_network.py` Thanks to orenwang! [#290](https://github.com/kohya-ss/sd-scripts/pull/290)
+    - Add warning if you are about to overwrite an existing model: https://github.com/bmaltais/kohya_ss/issues/404
 * 2023/03/19 (v21.2.5):
     - Fix basic captioning logic
     - Add possibility to not train TE in Dreamboot by setting `Step text encoder training` to -1.